35 Mexico Travel Tips You Need to Read Before Traveling

 You may also like:

-34. Be extra polite
+35. Be extra polite

-Always ask, “how are you” before asking anything else.
+Always ask, “How are you?” before asking anything else.
 Just keep it in mind and go with the flow.
 For example, when you enter a shop, always greet the salespeople with hello and goodbye.

 The funny part is that when I go back to Italy I feel like doing the same and that would be really embarrassing because we don’t do it.

-35. …and generous (Tipping advice in Mexico)
+36. …and generous (Tipping advice in Mexico)

 In Mexico, like in the US, tipping is the norm, and, although not mandatory, it’s “kindly required.”
 Some restaurants include it in the bill, but it’s just a suggestion.
 You can decide what to tip.
 The normality is starting from 10% (considered very tight) up.